 Sometimes values are ones we have adopted from past learnings or ones we were taught growing up.
 And maybe now they are not serving us.

 When our priorities change, so do our values.
 Having kids vs. being empty nesters might give way to a different set of views.
 Getting divorced or remarried will likely bring a new set of things to consider.
 Job changes and new work environments/bosses can lead to a shift in your values.

 Living into our values isn’t possible if we can’t name them.
 How do we find the balance between what is important to us and how we are acting?
 How can we connect to our values?

 Start by thinking back to a time when life was really good.
 What value was being expressed or honored?
 Now think about a time when you were upset.
 What value was being challenged for you?

-A quick google searches and you can find several lists of values if you need a little help.
-When I give my clients their assessment, I ask them to rate each value from 1-10.
-If they give something a 10, that is telling me it is a high value, no questions asked, hardline for them.
-The goal is to only choose 3-4 but often the first round is upwards of 5-10.
+A quick google search, and you can find several lists of values if you need a little help.
+When I give my clients their assessment, I ask them to rate each value from 1-to 10.
+If they give something a 10, that tells me it is a high value, no questions asked, hardline for them.
+The goal is to only choose 3-4, but often the first round is upwards of 5-10.

 If you are doing this honestly, it will take some reflection time.
 Many find that certain values encompass others when having to share thoughts or explain the rationale.

 Putting your values into action

 This is the part where we see the most change.
 If we can’t live with our values, they likely are not our values.
 They are, instead, perhaps an expectation.

 The value assessment I give my clients has two columns.
 One to rate the value and the second one to assess how well you are living into this value through your words, actions, beliefs, and perspective.